JanaShenLab/kaml-esm/README.md

 Vendored ESM2 (i.e. fair-esm) with a wrapper to enable side-by-side esm2 and esm3/C.

 - **wts**
- saved model weights for esm2 and esmC acidic and basic channels
+ saved model weights for ESM2 and ESMC acidic and basic channels

 - **README.md**
   This documentation file.